 As further detailed in Part II, Item 9A of this Annual Report, in the process of assessing our internal control over financial reporting, management identified deficiencies in controls to ensure the accuracy of the inputs (e.g., price and/or quantity) related to the sales order entry and invoicing processes impacting revenue and accounts receivable that resulted in a material weakness.
-Management concluded that this material weakness was primarily due to ineffective risk assessment related to the selection and development of appropriate control activities in the revenue process due to not having a sufficient number of trained resources with expertise in and responsibility for the design, implementation, operation, and documentation of internal control over financial reporting was not effective as of December 29, 2024.
+Management concluded that this material weakness was primarily due to ineffective risk assessment related to the selection and development of appropriate control activities in the revenue process due to not having a sufficient number of trained resources with expertise in and responsibility for the design, implementation, operation, and documentation of internal control over financial reporting.
+As a result of the material weakness identified, our management concluded that our internal control over financial reporting was not effective as of December 29, 2024.
 As disclosed in Part II, Item 9A of this Annual Report, we are implementing additional controls to remediate this material weakness.
 However, we cannot provide assurance that we will be able to do so in a timely manner, and such remediation efforts could require increased management time and attention and resources.